Online Athletic Training Degree

 Many students who earn a degree through online athletic training graduate programs go on to pursue careers as athletic trainers.
-Athletic trainers earned a median salary of $45,630 in 2016.
-And, the amount of available athletic trainer positions are projected to potentially grow from 2014 to 2024.
-Employment opportunities could grow by 21% which is much faster than the national average.i
+Athletic trainers earned a median salary of $53,840 in 2022 as per the BLS.
+And, the amount of available athletic trainer positions are projected to potentially grow from 2022 to 2032.
+Employment opportunities could grow by 14% which is much faster than the national average.
+(Source: BLS.gov)

 There are many locations where students might pursue this career.
 Instead of being limited to an athletic training office, AT positions may be available in some of the following workplaces.